abrahim7112/hackers_CVE_2023_poc/README.md

 The largest hacking program with new tools <h6>CVE-2023-PoC</h6> for the year 2023 It contains all the attack and exploitation tools for testing websites, as well as a graphical interface to facilitate its use for beginners, use python

+Injection flaws occur when untrusted user data are sent to the web application as part of a command or query.
+The attacker’s hostile data can trick the web application into executing unintended commands or accessing unauthorized data.
+Injection occurs when a hacker feeds malicious, input into the web application that is then acted on (processed) in an unsafe manner.
+This is one of the oldest attacks against web applications, but it’s still the king of the vulnerabilities because it is still widespread and very damaging.

+Injection vulnerabilities can pop up in all sorts of places within the web application that allow the user to provide malicious input.
+Some of the most common injection attacks target the following functionality:

 <h1>home page atooles</h1>

 <h3>sqlmap</h3>